jessicawang720/DATS_6501_Dublin_Airbnb_Capstone/README.md

-Before running the code, please make sure you have the following packages installed:  matplotlib, sklearn, numpy, gensim, wordcloud, nltk, statsmodel.
+Before running the code, please make sure you have the following packages installed:  matplotlib, pandas, re, math, searborn, sklearn, numpy, gensim, wordcloud, nltk, statsmodel.

 * Run 'Dublin Airbnb Visualization For EDA.py' first.
 This file include different visualiztion for the data.
 It will give you a big picture of what's the data looks like.